Odalisque: Etymology

 The word "odalisque" is French in form and originates from the Turkish odalık, meaning "chambermaid", from oda, "chamber" or "room".
 It can also be transliterated odahlic, odalisk, and odaliq.

 Joan DelPlato has described the term's shift in meaning from Turkish to English and French:

 Origin as the Turkish odalık

 An odalik was a (slave) maid who tended to the harem, but she could eventually become a (slave) concubine.
 She was ranked at the bottom of the social stratification of a harem, serving not the man of the household, but rather his concubines and wives as their personal chambermaid.
 Odalıklar were usually slaves given as gifts to the sultan by wealthy Turkish men.
 Generally, an odalık was never seen by the sultan, but instead remained under the direct supervision of his mother, the Valide sultan.

 If an odalık was of extraordinary beauty or had exceptional talents in dancing or singing, she would be trained as a possible concubine.
 If selected, an odalık trained as a court lady would serve the sultan sexually.
-Only after such sexual contact would she change in status, becoming thenceforth one of the consorts of the sultan.
+Only after such sexual contact could her status change, becoming thenceforth one of the consorts of the sultan.